rizkyzhang/awesome-tech-list/README.md

 - [Roadmap.sh](https://roadmap.sh/) - A collection of web development learning roadmap.
 - [Responsively](https://responsively.app/) - A dev-tool that aids faster and precise responsive web development.
 - [SmallDevtools](https://smalldev.tools/) - A collection of web development tools.
+- [TableConvert](https://tableconvert.com/) - TableConvert Online is a web-based tool to converts Excel, URL, HTML, JSON, CSV, Markdown and LaTex table to CSV/TSV, XML, YAML, Markdown table, insert SQL, HTML, Excel and LaTeX table.
+Built-in a little table editor, behaving much like cells in Microsoft Excel.
+Our mission is make it easier to work with tables.
 - [The Web Dev](https://thewebdev.info/) - A site all about web development.